maor-klir/talhelper-config/README.md

-## talhelper configuration files
+## Talhelper configuration files

-`talhelper` is a tool that helps creating Talos configuration files declaratively.
+`Talhelper` is a tool that helps creating Talos Linux configuration files declaratively.

-The main motivation to use `talhelper` instead of the `talosctl gen config` command when generating Talos machineconfig files is wanting to have the machineconfigs files version controlled in a Git repository.
+The main motivation to use `Talhelper` instead of the `talosctl gen config` command when generating Talos Linux machine config files is wanting to have the machine config files version controlled in a Git repository.

 Currently `talosctl` does not offer that option.